 The rated duty cycle of a Welding Power Source, is a statement of the time it may be operated at its rated welding current output without exceeding the temperature limits of the insulation of the component parts.
 To explain the 10 minute duty cycle period the following example is used.
-Suppose a Welding Power Source is designed to operate at a 15% duty cycle, 90 amperes at 23.6 volts.
-This means that it has been designed and built to provide the rated amperage (90A) for 1.5 minutes, i.e. arc welding time, out of every 10 minute period (15% of 10 minutes is 1.5 minutes).
-During the other 8.5 minutes of the 10 minute period the Welding Power Source must idle and allowed to cool.
+Suppose a Welding Power Source is designed to operate at a 20% duty cycle, 210 amperes at 24.5 volts.
+This means that it has been designed and built to provide the rated amperage (210A) for 2 minutes, i.e. arc welding time, out of every 10 minute period (20% of 10 minutes is 2 minutes).
+During the other 8 minutes of the 10 minute period the Welding Power Source must idle and allowed to cool.
+The thermal cut out will operate if the duty cycle is exceeded.